AlessioTaranto/Race_Game/README.txt

-This is a 2D game created using pyglet, its still work in progress.
+This is a 2D game created using the 'pyglet' library, its still work in progress.

 The main goal is to add a neural network so the car can learn how to drive itself